 It was with the introduction of Dave (my now husband) that things regain some stability.
 A boy from Western Australia- true Winton country- the son of pentecostal parents, raised with a blanket of grandparent prayer over his life.
 At the age of 19, Dave and I decided to get married, so we did.
 I can say with confidence that this was the best 'stupid decision' I have ever made.

 For the first time in my life I moved away from the ocean.
 It's peaceful song was replaced by speeding traffic and echoes of domestic violence (not from my home, from the housing commission that we lived next to).
 But still, away from the sea I was happy.
 Happy living in a teeny tiny apartment in a teeny tiny city.
 Often the sounds of the neighbourhood were drowned out by our own laughter and that of our Friends.
 Many hot meals were consumed and icy cold beers were indulged in on the cramped balcony of that apartment.
 So many happy memories were made there right by the main road, in between two towering red brick buildings.

 Eventually with our uni degrees behind us and hex debts ahead, Dave and I both found ourselves with secure jobs.

-The ocean was calling again- so we moved a little closer, had a few holidays and made a baby- our greatest feat yet.
+The ocean was calling again- so we moved a little closer, had a few holidays and made a few babies- our greatest feat yet.

-I can say almost honestly, that having a child is as fantastic as being one - but not quite.
+I can say almost honestly, that having children is as fantastic as being one - but not quite.

 On a summers night with the windows wide open and sand at the bottom of the bed I can still hear the waves crashing onto the shore and rushing back out to sea.
-Only now my dreams are punctuated by the mummers of my sweet, cheeky son and the breathing of the littlest one.
+Only now my dreams are punctuated by the mummers of my sweet, cheeky son and the breathing of the littler ones.

 It is here, now that you find me cooking, cleaning, sewing, washing, dreaming and blogging.